Design of TAFR2 shell

 sumo robot nano

 This robot is a 25mm cube, weighing 25 grams and its designed to compete in a sumo nano competition.
 Its main components are: ESP32-WROOM-32U - WiFi enabled CPU , TB6612FNG motor driver, and VL53L1CXV0FY TOF distance sensor all packed together in a tiny form factor.
+My role in this project was to design a printable 3D model, PCB board and ROSify the whole thing.
 Here is the deconstructed version but controlled through WiFi.
-And the close up on the unsoldered PCB

 FRE Europe 2019: TAFR 3rd in Autonomous Robotic Farming competition